 - Beat wet ingredients together.
 You need butter, white sugar, brown sugar, egg, and vanilla extract.
 Room temperature butter and egg will mix more evenly into each other, creating a uniform texture among all the cookies.
 Additionally, both whip into a greater volume when at room temperature, producing a softer-crumbed cookie.

 - Combine all ingredients, then add milk.
 1 Tablespoon of milk smooths out the dough.
-And don’t forget to add the white chocolate chips!
-Looking for a double chocolate chip cookie recipe?
-Replace the white chocolate with regular chocolate chips.
+And don’t forget to add the white chocolate chips.

 - Roll cookie dough into balls.
-After chilling, roll the cookie dough into balls– a heaping 1.5 Tablespoons of dough per cookie.
+After chilling, scoop and roll the cookie dough into tall balls—a heaping 1.5 Tablespoons of dough per cookie.

 - Bake.
 Bake the cookies for 11-12 minutes.
 If the cookies aren’t really spreading by minute 9, remove them from the oven and lightly bang the baking sheet on the counter 2-3x.
 This helps initiate that spread.
 Return to the oven for a couple more minutes.

 Let them cool for a few minutes and experience a fudgy brownie in cookie form.
 I usually don’t like milk with cookies, but this recipe basically demands it.